bencwallace/gradstudent/README.md

 **Linting and documentation**

-Git hooks can be found in the `./hooks` directory.
+Git hooks can be found in the `./tools/git` directory.
 From the repository root, they can be installed as follows:

 ```
-git config core.hooksPath hooks
+git config core.hooksPath tools/git
 ```

 Scripts for linting and generating documentation can be found in the `./scripts` directory.
 They can be used as follows:

 ```
-./scripts/format.sh     # run formatter
+./tools/format.sh     # run formatter
-./scripts/makedocs.sh   # build docs
+./tools/makedocs.sh   # build docs
-./scripts/tidy.sh       # run linter
+./tools/lint.sh       # run linter
 ```